Polo-Marco/HanDoc-OrderOCR/README.md

 ## ✨ Contact

-For questions, collaboration, or deployment advice, please contact **[hsingyuanma@gmail.com](mailto:hsingyuanma@gmail.com)**.
+For collaboration, deployment assistance, or inquiries, contact [hsingyuanma@gmail.com](mailto:hsingyuanma@gmail.com).

 ---

-*This project helps preserve the heritage of Chinese manuscripts by making them accessible and searchable for scholars and the public.*
+*This project helps preserve and unlock the cultural heritage of Chinese manuscripts, making historical documents accessible for research and exploration.*

----

-**Feel free to ask for a more concise/longer README or any specific section (cloud deploy, API usage, etc.)!**